In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 Treatment Options For Alcohol Addiction

 Across the United Kingdom, alcohol addiction treatment is widely available.
-However, only 268,251 adults contact an alcohol rehab to secure treatment.
+However, there were 270,705 adults in contact with drug and alcohol services between April 2019 and March 2020.
+[8]

-Without professional treatment, alcohol addictions are impossible to overcome and, as noted above, lead to a plethora of physical and mental health problems.
+Without professional treatment, alcohol addictions are impossible to overcome and, as noted above, lead to many physical and mental health problems.
+NHS and private rehabs offer various life-saving treatment options to ensure that alcohol addiction treatment can be accessed when needed.

 NHS Rehabs and Treatment